onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

  [wp0ny:children]
  oam
  rdb
+ oamvip

 Virtual IP addresses that can be used by multiple VMs, usually, used by the active VM of an active-standby pair, are placed under a group named after the VNFC (VM) type, plus "vip" string, example of such a group name "oamvip".
-An inventory hosts file site also contains a (group) with all groups as children (see last three lines in above example), to load site specific variables like NTP, DNS IP addresses, and other site specific variables, making them global variables to be used by playbooks, namely, configure playbook.
+An inventory hosts file site also contains a (group) with all groups as children (see last four lines in above example), to load site specific variables like NTP, DNS IP addresses, and other site specific variables, making them global variables to be used by playbooks, namely, configure playbook.